 The Unite Community Leeds and Wakefield Branch has established a Sanctions Working Group.
-The Group aims to consider ways in which we can support local claimants who have been subjected to benefit sanctions and how we can campaign against those sanctions.
+The Group aims to consider ways in which we can support local claimants who have been subjected to benefit sanctions and how we can campaign against them.
 Unite Community’s position is that benefit sanctions should be scrapped, however, the key question for the Group is how to achieve such an end.

 Pamphlet and paper